-Staff, volunteers and regular visitors are required to complete this form and pass it to David Butters (DSL), Shirley Stevenson (ADSL), Janice Murphy or Claire Townly if they have a safeguarding concern about a child in our school.
+Staff, volunteers and regular visitors are required to complete this form and pass it to David Butters (DSL), Shirley Stevenson (ADSL), Jo Bryant, or Janice Murphy if they have a safeguarding concern about a child in our school.

+Tutor/Form group

-Full name of child Date of Birth Tutor/Form group Your name and position in school
+Your name and position

-Nature of of concern/disclosure
+in school

+N ature of conce ern/disclosure

-Please include where you were when the there, what did the child say or do and w e child made a disclosure, what you saw, who else was what you said.
+Please include where you were there, what did the child say or of the child say of the child say or of the child say of the child sa at you saw, who else was

-Time & date of incident:

 Was there an injury?
 Yes / No Did you see it?
 Yes / No

 Describe the injury:

-Have you filled in a body plan to show v Yes / No where the injury is and its approximate size?
+Have you filled in a body plan to show where the injury is and its approximate size?
+Yes / No

 Was anyone else with you?
-Who?
+Who 0?

 Has this happened before?
-Did you report the previous incident?
+Did you report the previous ir ncident?

-Who are you passing this information to ?
+Who are you passing this inform nation to?

-Name: Position:
+Name: F Position:

-Your signature: Time form completed:
+Your signature: Your signature: Time form completed:

 Date:

 Time form received by DSL:

 Action taken by DSL:

 Referred to?

 Attendance Improvement Officer Police School Nurse Children's PSA Guidance Other Services Adviser

 Date: Time:

 Parents informed?
 Yes / No (If No, state reason)

 Feedback given to?

 Pastoral team Tutor Child Person who recorded disclosure

-Further Action Agreed: e.g. School to instigate a Family Support Process, assessment by Children's Services
+Further Action Agreed: e.g. School to instigate a Family Support Process, assessment by Children's Advice and Duty Service (CADS)

 Full name:

 DSL Signature:

 Date:

+Body Map

-Body Map (NB Please label any drawings of marks etc with approx. measurements)
+(NB Please label any drawings of marks etc with approx. measurements)